rowra44/BambuLab_AMS2Pro_8833issue/README.md

 # BambuLab_AMS2Pro_8833issue
-I created this repository to share my experience debugging the AMS2 Pro's issue with the 8833 motor driver ICs and how I managed to fix it.
+I created this repository to share my experience debugging my AMS2 Pro's issues with the feeders how I managed to fix it.

+## When should you try looking into this / keep reading?
+* in case of one or more **feeder units don't work**, don't spin at all or spin weakly. _(Basically any motoric issue generally caused by driver faults as you'll see)_
+* my testing showed the **exhaust vent valves** could be related as well _(are those even motors?)_, so in case of their failures
+* especially if your mentioned **issues** seem isolated / not global and **don't respond to swapping around identical parts, stay with the position and not the part**!

 ## My story / setup
 Last December I got a Bambu Lab P2S combo that comes with an AMS2 Pro.
 First month I've been using it kind of a lot, as you'd expect, then I had some time off and now I believe these last months I've been using it as a completely normal, expected residential hobbyist.
 The whole setup right now has **421 hours of runtime** and that includes printing and drying as well.
 I only ever use higher grade materials, either OE Bambu or Spectrum, Fiberion and such filaments.
 I am using quite a bit of abrasice GF/CF materials, not that it should matter at all in this scenario as you'll see.